-Most of the time, a company will set up a SoD for the most vulnerable and critical tasks.
-For this purpose, the most suitable method at the moment is the RBAC method (Role Based Access Control).
+Most of the time, a company will set up an SoD for the most vulnerable and critical tasks.
+For this purpose, the most suitable method at the moment is the RBAC method (Role-Based Access Control).

-This role-based access control allows the management of the user accesses of an entire company.
+This role-based access control allows the management of the user access of an entire company.
 Sometimes, this process is summarized by a process called User Management or more often Compliance Identity Management.

 Schematically, it could be represented with an inverted pyramid where we find :